-How Can I Stop My Nightmares?
+How Can I Deal With Nightmares?

 If something is really bothering you, if you're anxious or fearful, or if you continue to have bad nightmares, look into seeing a counselor or a psychologist.
 Getting to the root of an emotional problem could solve the nightmare problem.